jboss-fuse/fuse-openshift-cartridge/README.md

 ### 1 Create the Fuse cartridge (based on EA 6.1 build of JBoss Fuse).

+The easiest way is to use the <a class="btn btn-primary btn-large" href="https://www.openshift.com/quickstarts/jboss-fuse-61-early-access">Fuse Cartridge Quickstart</a>

-If you use the web UI to create an application then enter the cartridge URI of **https://raw.github.com/jboss-fuse/fuse-openshift-cartridge/master/metadata/manifest.yml** in the entry field (at the bottom left of the form).
+If you want to use the [OpenShift create application page](https://openshift.redhat.com/app/console/application_types), enter the cartridge URI of **https://raw.github.com/jboss-fuse/fuse-openshift-cartridge/master/metadata/manifest.yml** in the entry field (at the bottom left of the form).

 Or if you want to use the [rhc command line](https://www.openshift.com/developers/rhc-client-tools-install) type: